shang-chuanshun0437/hello-indexeddb/README.md

 ### version

 The version of this instance.
 If you do not pass one, 1 will be used.
 Read more from `.use` method.

+When to change the version?
+When you update your js code and want to update the database structure.

 ### stores